Alternating Linearization for Structured Regularization Problems: Numerical experiments

 \subsection{Application to a narrative comprehension study for children}

-With high dimensional fused lasso penalty, the constrained optimization problem with identity matrix is already difficult to solve, and a large body of literature has been devoted to solving this problem.
-However, there has not been a systematic treatment of penalized regression using non-separable penalty functions with an arbitrary design matrix $X$ that may have non-full rank.
+With high dimensional fused lasso penalty, the constrained optimization problem with identity design matrix is already difficult to solve, and a large body of literature has been devoted to solving this problem.
+When the design matrix is not full rank, the problem becomes much more difficult.
+In this section, we apply the three-dimensional fused lasso penalty to an regression problem where the design matrix $X$ contains many more columns than rows.

-In the following we present the results of penalized regression between the measurement of children's language ability (the response $y$) and voxel level brain activity during a narrative comprehension task (the design matrix $X$).
+Specifically, we perform regularized regression between the measurement of children's language ability (the response $y$) and voxel level brain activity during a narrative comprehension task (the design matrix $X$).
 Children develop a variety of skills and strategies for narrative comprehension during early childhood years \citep{prasa10}.
 This is a complex brain function that involves various cognitive processes in multiple brain regions.
 We are not attempting to solve the challenging neurological problem of identifying all such brain regions for this cognitive task.
 Instead, the goal of this study is to demonstrate ALIN's ability for solving constrained optimization problems of this type and magnitude.

 The functional MRI data are collected from 313 children with ages 5 to 18 \citep{Schmithorst06}.
 The experimental paradigm is a 30-second block design with alternating stimulus and control.
 Children are listening to a story read by adult female speaker in each stimulus period, and pure tones of 1-second duration in each resting period.
 The subjects are instructed to answer ten story-related multiple-choice questions upon the completion of the MRI scan (two questions per story).
 The fMRI data were preprocessed and transformed into the Talairach stereotaxic space by linear affine transformation.
 A uniform mask is applied to all the subjects so that they have measurements on the same set of voxels.